Romain7426/Mouton1/README.md

  - (vi) Make the ice map work.
  - (vii) Develop many side tools (maps design, 3DS, etc.)
  - (viii) Fix & improve the current narrative (when the game engine won't be based on a jenga-tower design, it should be easier to expand the narrative).
+ - (ix) There are obviously many bugs everywhere.

 That said, once again, the game is not being currently developed.
 Do not expect any improvement for the upcoming twenty years.